In the previous section (Article 3) we discussed 3 ways to find Motivated Seller Leads.

 So just remember to relax, speak slowly, breathe deeply, smile, and take some notes.

 The first call is the hardest – but it only gets easier from here!
-After a bit of practice, talking to sellers and negotiating will become second nature and your results will improve tremendously!
+After a bit of practice, talking to and negotiating with sellers will become second nature and your results will improve tremendously!

 ***CLICK “LIKE” ABOVE IF YOU ENJOYED THIS ARTICLE, LEAVE A COMMENT AT THE BOTTOM AND GO TO THE NEXT ONE!